Carmen-Trillo/Rincones-Sevilla/README.md

 - Solo Programming.

 ## 🧪Next Steps:
-- Fix bugs in code.
-- Add modal on "View" button
 - Add favorites and share.
-- Contact seller.
 - Create a tab for the photos saved in the database and that we want to recover and publish
-- Terminate connection to back in C#